What Is a Transcript? Definition, Types, Examples & How Transcripts Are Made (2026)

 ~$0.30/hr · 5–10 min turnaround · 92–96% accurate on clean audio

 Whisper, Deepgram, AssemblyAI, Otter, VexaScribe.
 Runs speech recognition models over the audio and returns a formatted transcript in minutes.
 Sweet spot for podcasts, meetings, interviews, and lectures where 95%-ish accuracy is fine.
+To create a transcript from your own audio, use transcribe audio for the general workflow, or format-specific pages like MP3 to text and MP4 to text if you already know your source format.
 See how accurate is Whisper for the WER benchmarks behind these numbers, and AI transcription for a broader overview.

 Human transcription